ethvcoins/ethv/README.md

-ethgold development tree
+ETHVCoin development tree

-ethgold is a PoS-based cryptocurrency.
+ETHVCoin is a PoS-based Cryptocurrency.

 Development process
 ===========================